HumanSignal/label-studio/docs/source/guide/ml.md

 ### Get interactive preannotations

 ML-assisted labeling with interactive preannotations works with image segmentation and object detection tasks using rectangles, ellipses, polygons, brush masks, and keypoints, as well as with HTML and text named entity recognition tasks.
-Your ML backend must support the type of labeling that you're performing and recognize the input that you create and be able to respond with the relevant output for a prediction.
+Your ML backend must support the type of labeling that you are performing and recognize the input that you create and be able to respond with the relevant output for a prediction.

 1. Set up your ML backend for ML-assisted labeling.
    - For your project, open **Settings > Machine Learning**.